 Robert Van Winkle (Ice) and collaborator DJ Earthquake originally sampled the funky bassline and piano chords from Under Pressure to create Ice Ice Baby way back in 1985.
 It languished as an album track on Vanilla’s first album To The Extreme before being used as a B-side to an oh-so-obvious cover of Wild Cherry’s Play That Funky Music.
 It soon became clear that IIB was the more popular track and one quick re-release later, Van Winkle had a mammoth world-wide smash on his hands, reaching the top in several countries, including Australia, The Netherlands and yes, Ireland.
 Hell, Jedward weren’t even born!
-And if you watch this that is four minutes of your life you will never, ever get back…
+And, I warn you now, if you watch this then that’s four minutes of your life you will never, ever get back…

 Ice Ice Baby is a perfect example of successful sampling and track construction, and uses its origins to its advantage; keeping that insistent John Deacon bass high in the mix throughout most of the song, whilst riffing on it to provide a dirty synth bassline.
 The drum programming is pretty basic, to be honest, but then it doesn’t need to be anything else.
 The piano chords and synth atmospherics add layers which are reflected in the breathy backing vocals.
 Over this, Vanilla’s rap is boastful and self-aggrandising (one of the major flaws of a lot of hip-hop to follow) but the boy could certainly rap, albeit in the slightly stilted style that even the best rappers had at this time.
 Tall and athletic, of square jaw and even squarer shoulders, he was, despite the cartoonish persona, pretty fly for a white guy.